 Skip to main content

-Requirements to Work in the Industry
+Requirements to Work in the Cannabis Industry

 Entry-level pot jobs range from budtenders to trimmers to ancillary jobs in a variety of sectors.
 Most companies look for applicants with at least one year of relevant work experience.
 Two years is preferred.
 As a weed worker, you must have a thorough understanding of the state laws governing medical pot.